OWASP/wstg/document/4-Web_Application_Security_Testing/04-Authentication_Testing/01-Testing_for_Credentials_Transported_over_an_Encrypted_Channel.md

 After logging in, access all the features of the application, including public features that do not necessarily require a login to access.
 Forced browse to the HTTP version of the web site to see if the client leaks credentials.

-The test passes if all interactions send the session token over HTTPS:
+The test passes if all interactions send the session token over HTTPS similar to the following example:
 ```
 Request URL:http://site-under.test/
 Request method:GET